RevolutionAnalytics/RRO/README-legal.txt

 the LESSER GNU GENERAL PUBLIC LICENSE version 2.1.
 This can be obtained via WWW at http://www.gnu.org/copyleft/lgpl.html

+Other open-source components that comprise this software offering are licensed by Revolution Analytics and various third partie.
+Such components are licensed pursuant to the GNU GPLv2 license and other open source licenses.
+A list of the open source components and links to the text of the applicable licenses can be found in this file README-legal.txt in the root folder where this software is installed.

 The above licenses govern distribution, not use.